Hazarganji Chiltan National Park

 Hazarganji National Park History

-Hazarganji Chiltan National park was primarily established to provide sanctuary for the endangered Chiltan wild goat or Markhor.
-In the 1950s it was said to exceed 1,200, but in November 1970 the population was estimated at about 200, based on a total of 107 individuals.
-Currently, the total population of the wild Chiltan goat is estimated at about 800.
+Hazarganji Chiltan National Park was primarily established to offer protection and refuge to the endangered Chiltan wild goat, also known as Markhor.
+In the 1950s, the population of these goats was reported to be over 1,200, but by November 1970, it had dwindled to approximately 200, based on a count of 107 individuals.
+Presently, the total population of the Chiltan wild goat is estimated to be around 800.

 Chiltan National Park Wildlife

-Fauna includes about 300-400 rare Sulaiman Markhor and around 800 Chiltan Ibex surviving within the park boundaries.
-Few urials still survive on the western slopes between 1,500 and 2,100 m.
-Other fauna include the Indian wolf, striped hyena, Baluch leopard, caracal, common jackal and Indian porcupine.
+Notable fauna within the park boundaries consists of approximately 300-400 rare Sulaiman Markhor and around 800 Chiltan Ibex.
+Some urials can still be found on the western slopes at elevations between 1,500 and 2,100 meters.
+Other wildlife include the Indian wolf, striped hyena, Baluch leopard, Caracal, common jackal, and Indian porcupine.

-A total of 30 species of mammals are exists in Hazarganji Chiltan National Park:
+A total of 30 species of mammals exist in Hazarganji Chiltan National Park:

 MammalScientific namePresence